-The Superintendent's Letter of Eligibility Certification Program is approved by the Pennsylvania Department of Education and the Middle States Commission on Higher Education.
-Up to 6 graduate credits may be transferred upon approval of the program director.
+The Superintendent's Letter of Eligibility Program is approved by the Pennsylvania Department of Education and the Middle States Commission on Higher Education.
+It prepares for the Pennsylvania Superintendent Letter of Eligibility certification.
+Course credits may be used as Act 45 credits.
+12 credits may be applied to Ph.D. in Leadership Program.
+Up to 6 graduate credits may be transferred upon approval.